Overview

 Your centre-based timetable will be built around sessions using our professional facilities, with online sessions for some activities where we know being virtual will add value.
 We will use technology to enhance your learning and give you access to online resources for use in your own time.

-This course is designed for teachers (training and ECTs) who are employed in a school setting and want to study for a postgraduate qualification.
+This programme is designed for teachers (training and ECTs) who are employed in a school setting and want to study for a postgraduate qualification.
 The assignments and workload are designed to complement professional practice and fit alongside employment responsibilities.
 However, you will need to commit to some additional hours for extended reading, research and independent study.

 Entry requirements